apache/incubator-uniffle/docs/client_guide.md

   See the License for the specific language governing permissions and limitations under the License.
 ---
-# Firestorm Shuffle Client Guide
+# Uniffle Shuffle Client Guide

-Firestorm is designed as a unified shuffle engine for multiple computing frameworks, including Apache Spark and Apache Hadoop.
+Uniffle is designed as a unified shuffle engine for multiple computing frameworks, including Apache Spark and Apache Hadoop.
-Firestorm has provided pluggable client plugins to enable remote shuffle in Spark and MapReduce.
+Uniffle has provided pluggable client plugins to enable remote shuffle in Spark and MapReduce.

 ## Deploy
-This document will introduce how to deploy Firestorm client plugins with Spark and MapReduce.
+This document will introduce how to deploy Uniffle client plugins with Spark and MapReduce.

 ### Deploy Spark Client Plugin